emurphy/recruiting-exercises/data-eng-transit/README.md

 | 390101490255 | FEDEX.GROUND | 75211 | 35810 | 2020-02-03T16:10:00-06:00 | 2020-02-05T08:35:21-06:00 | 358 | 2 | Monday |
 | 390101489398 | FEDEX.GROUND | 75211 | 35810 | 2020-02-03T16:10:00-06:00 | 2020-02-05T08:35:21-06:00 | 358 | 2 | Monday |

-Can we send a package on FedEx Ground from 752 to 358 and expect it to arrive within 2 days?
+When we send a package on FedEx Ground from 752 to 358, can we expect it to arrive within 1, 2 or 3 days?
+The `transit_time` column lists the number of days that each package actually spent in transit.

-## Sample output
+### Sample output

 There is sample output in [transit-time-decisions.csv](transit-time-decisions.csv), though it may or may not be helpful.
 It goes farther than needed for this simplified problem, in a few respects: